KaTeX/KaTeX/docs/autorender.md

 nodes inside this element and render the math in them.

-`options` is an optional object argument that can have the same keys as [the object passed to `katex.render`](https://github.com/KaTeX/KaTeX/#rendering-options), in addition to two auto-render-specific keys:
+`options` is an optional object argument that can have the same keys as [the object passed to `katex.render`](options.html), in addition to five auto-render-specific keys:

 - `delimiters`: This is a list of delimiters to look for math, processed in the same order as the list.
 Each delimiter has three properties: